 Most investors provide funding in exchange for shares of equity or ownership in your business.
 The amount of shares you sell usually corresponds to the amount of money provided by your investor.
 Selling shares decreases the business owner’s income from company profits.
 Every time you accept more funding, you lose more personal income.

-Some investors and startups, however, prefer to use convertible notes, which is a form of debt financing.
+However, some investors and startups prefer to use convertible notes, which is a form of debt financing.
 The investor gives you a loan with a due date (usually 1-2 years) and interest rate.
 But instead of paying the investor back like you would with a regular loan, you pay the investor back with equity.
 When the due date arrives, the investor receives equity based on the principle (the amount of funding you initially received) plus interest.
 Your business lawyer will explain the details as to how the debt converts into shares.

 Why would someone choose this over traditional equity financing?